-SUBRECIPIENT will also conduct outreach to potential EARN clients who have not yet received a referral from the CAO to participate in EARN programming.
-The goal of direct outreach to potential clients is to raise awareness regarding the value of EARN participation and encourage eligible individuals to seek a referral from the CAO, through a process known as "reverse referral."
+The goal of direct outreach to potential clients and partners is to raise awareness regarding the value of EARN participation and encourage eligible individuals to seek a referral from the CAO, through a process known as "reverse referral."
+SUBRECIPIENT will conduct outreach to potential EARN participants who have not yet received a referral from the CAO.
+SUBRECIPIENT must have a coordinated referral pathway for community organizations and workforce partners to connect to EARN and Work Ready.
 SUBRECIPIENT will make every attempt to generate a significant number of reverse referrals to the CAO, although the CAO will make all final decisions regarding referrals to SUBRECIPIENT programming.